akhanaton/polkadot-k8s-operator/README.md

-# PolkaKops - Kubernetes Operator in the Polkadot Network
+# PolkaKop - Kubernetes Operator for Polkadot

 Kubernetes Operator for sentry nodes and validators